-This special WISE series, co-produced with Global Partnership for Education, highlights education's impact on development and why the new Sustainable Development Goals must go further to ensure that all children have access to quality basic and secondary education.
+This article 1 of 4 in our special focus on education’s impact on development and why the new development goals must go further to ensure that all children have access to quality basic and secondary education.
+This special focus is co-produced by Global Partnership for Education.

 When epidemics, civil wars, government breakdowns and natural disasters plague already-fragile nations, it’s all the more important that children stay in school.